Berg0162/simcline/FTMS Enabled/README.md

 <img src="https://github.com/Berg0162/simcline/blob/master/images/Simcline_And_Wheel.jpg" width="300" height="300" ALIGN="left" alt="SIMCLINE">
 <img src="https://github.com/Berg0162/simcline/blob/master/images/Simcline_2_0.jpg" width="300" height="300" ALIGN="left" alt="SIMCLINE 2">
 The SIMCLINE physically adjusts the bike position to mimic hilly roads, climbing and descending.
 This allows the rider to naturally change position on the bike, engage climbing muscles, and improve pedaling technique to become a more efficient and powerful climber.<br>
-Without user intervention the SIMCLINE will replicate inclines and declines depicted in (online & offline) training programs (like <b></b>Zwift, Rouvy, VeloReality, myWhoosh</b> and many others) that adjust accordingly the resistance of the indoor trainer.<br>
+Without user intervention the SIMCLINE will replicate inclines and declines depicted in (online & offline) training programs (like <b>Zwift, Rouvy, VeloReality, myWhoosh</b> and many others) that adjust accordingly the resistance of the indoor trainer.<br>
 The SIMCLINE auto connects at power up with a FTMS enabled smart trainer and let's relive the ascents and descents from favorite rides or routes while training indoors.<br>
 The physical reach is: 20% maximum incline and -10% maximum decline.
 However, the reach that the rider is comfortable with can be adjusted!<br>
 The SIMCLINE pairs directly to the FTMS enabled trainer and with your PC/Laptop/Tablet with (Zwift) training App for a connection that notifies the SIMCLINE to simulate autonomous the (change in) physical grade of the road during an indoor ride.<br>